bobbyiliev/101-linux-commands-ebook/ebook/en/content/084-the-du-command.md

 # The `du` command

-The `du` command which is short for `disk usage` lets you retrieve information about disk space usage information in a specified directory.
+The `du` command, which is short for `disk usage` lets you retrieve information about disk space usage information in a specified directory.
 In order to customize the output according to the information you need, this command can be paired with the appropriate options or flags.

 ### Examples: